 Intrinsic & Extrinsic Work Motivation

-Widely known is Maslow’s “Hierarchy of Needs” – a theory that indicates that we must satisfy each level of need before moving on to satisfy the next one: Physiological, safety, social, self-esteem & self-actualization.
-Humans strive to satisfy these needs; therefore, they perform certain behaviors (ex. work) to provide food, a home, to contribute to society, AND define their role in this world and pursue happiness.
+Widely known as Maslow’s “Hierarchy of Needs,” this theory indicates that we must satisfy each level of need before moving on to satisfy the next one: physiological, safety, social, self-esteem, and self-actualization.
+Humans strive to satisfy these needs; therefore, they perform certain behaviors (e.g., work) to provide food, a home, contribute to society, define their role in this world, and pursue happiness.

 Satisfaction of the needs described above is caused by external rewards (salary, bonuses, praise, and promotions) and intrinsic rewards ( positive emotions triggered by the behavior or behavior for the enjoyment of the activity).
 While extrinsic motivation aims at satisfying the more basic needs, intrinsic motivation aims at self-esteem and self-actualization, which are more difficult to fulfill.
 Intrinsic motivation is much more powerful since it is controlled by the self and not by external factors.